-Bourbon flowing: Bulleit brand opens its first distillery
+Bourbon Flowing: Bulleit Brand Opens Its First Distillery

+Bulleit bourbon has reached a milestone in its maturity with the opening of its first distillery.
 It's riding the wave of bourbon's popularity as its parent company - spirits giant Diageo - looks to expand a brand started 30 years ago when Kentuckian Tom Bulleit revived his family's whiskey recipe.
-Company executives gathered with state and local officials Tuesday to mark the opening of the $115 million Bulleit distillery near Shelbyville, Kentucky, about 30 miles east of Louisville.

 Add your comments below